 Ghost hunters beware, Savannah is one of the most haunted cities in the United States.
 Ultimately, our crew hit two birds with one stone on a Ghost City Tours haunted pub crawl.
 The tour begins in the eerie basement of Tondee’s Tavern, where it is rumored slaves were brought from pens to be sold at auction.
 Unfortunately, the tunnels have been closed for safety reasons.
 However, take a look as you climb back up the stairs, can you find the remains of the tunnel opening?

 The tour is two hours and moves at a perfect pace for curbside drinking.
 Yes, open containers are allowed on the streets of Savannah.
 Stops include the Pink House and Abes on Lincoln.
 Look out for the ghost of Anne in room 204 at 17hundred90 Inn.
 Afterward, end the night with one of the Inn’s famous key lime pie shots at the bar in the basement.

+Fear not, in Savannah things to do (and eat) don’t just end here!
 No trip to Georgia is complete with our experiencing a taste of southern charm Savannah at Mrs. Wilke’s Dining Room.
-Mrs Wilkes took over the boarding house in 1943, offering a family style southern cooking to the public.
+Mrs. Wilkes took over the boarding house in 1943, offering a family style southern cooking to the public.

 Today the dining room is open for lunch Monday thru Friday, and be sure to bring cash.
-The dining room has quite the reputation in town, as a result be prepared to wait at least an hour in line.
-Trust me, the fried chicken and sweet potatoes was absolutely worth the wait.
+The dining room has quite the reputation in town, as a result, be prepared to wait at least an hour in line.
+Trust me, the fried chicken and sweet potatoes were absolutely worth the wait.
 Bring a copy of Midnight in the Garden of Good and Evil to help pass the time in line.
-This page turner is a great way to learn about the scandalous past of the Mercer house in Monterey Square.
+This page-turner is a great way to learn about the scandalous past of the Mercer House in Monterey Square.

 Trolley your way through Savannah